MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/exchange-unified-messaging-online-migration-support.md

 - Validate with sample users that the configured personalized greetings are played to callers.
 - If your organization has a legal or compliance requirement to disable transcription for users, make sure it is disabled post migration.
 - If you have previously configured Exchange VM policies and rules, make sure they are effective.
-- Familiarize yourself with the Cloud Voicemail service Powershell cmdlets for changing user settings.
+- Familiarize yourself with the Cloud Voicemail service PowerShell cmdlets for changing user settings.

 ### User experience impact